• Skip to primary navigation

 Changing your Method as Students Age

 A great deal of an art grade is the age of the child and your goals for the class.
 Young children simply need to be encouraged to create, not focus on technique.
 If a young child puts a great effort on it, score high.
 It does not matter what it looks like.
 As they age, there are more specific learning goals to art, some should be technical knowledge of the subject matter, which can be tested objectively.
 Then technique comes into play, and a scale of mastery should be established.
-That being said, effort put forth by the student should weigh in the final grade.
+That being said, the effort put forth by the student should weigh in the final grade.
 A student who makes every effort to learn and improve should see that effort reflected in his grade.

 Beth D.